Complementary and alternative medicines

-Complementary and alternative medicine (CAM) refers to a wide range of therapies and practices that aren't considered to be part of mainstream medicine.
-Complementary medicine includes compounds that are taken by mouth (orally) or applied to the skin, for example glucosamine, fish oil and homeopathy.
+Complementary and alternative medicine refers to a wide range of therapies and practices that are outside mainstream medicine.

-Download the authoritative, evidence-based report, Complementary and alternative medicines for the treatment of rheumatoid arthritis, osteoarthritis and fibromyalgia (1.41 MB).
+Complementary medicines for rheumatoid arthritis, osteoarthritis and fibromyalgia.

 Complementary therapies for rheumatoid arthritis, osteoarthritis, fibromyalgia and low back pain.